Royal Worcester, Porcelain Maiden, Classical Woman with a water Pot & Jug

 Description

-The composition presents a classical female figure in elegant contrapposto, her flowing robes rendered with extraordinary naturalism.
-An amphora rests upon her head; a secondary vessel is held gracefully at her side.
-The fluid treatment of the drapery, with its layered folds and refined surface modelling, is closely associated with James Hadley, the pre-eminent modeller at the Royal Worcester factory, whose influence defined the character of its figural output throughout this era.
+The composition depicts a classical female figure gracefully poised in contrapposto, draped in flowing robes and balancing an amphora upon her head, while holding a secondary vessel at her side.
+The treatment of the drapery, with its fluid movement and naturalistic folds, demonstrates a high level of sculptural sophistication closely associated with the work of the Worcester modeller James Hadley, whose influence dominated the factory’s figural production during this period.

-The underside bears the Royal Worcester crown mark together with a registration reference, consistent with late Victorian to Edwardian production.
+The underside bears the Royal Worcester crown mark together with a registration reference, consistent with production in the late Victorian to Edwardian period.

 We ship overseas